text here. Few sentances.PROS

 Rougher ride than all-terrain tires.
 Unlike some knobby mud tires, experts say the Goodyear Wrangler MT/R with Kevlar is smooth enough for daily drivers.
 "The on-road manners are pleasant and relatively quiet, with none of the vibration or harshness we expect from tires with high void ratios," says Four Wheeler Network.
 In a separate road test, Robin Stover with Four Wheeler Network says, "The MT/R hooked up in every area of our test loop at Hollister Hills, yet returned one of the smoothest ride qualities of the group."
 TruckTrend.com reports that "the highway ride remains surprisingly quiet, with none of the drone of some of the more aggressive off-road tires on the market."
-However, not all owners agree: On a TireRack.com survey, the Goodyear has the lowest ride comfort and tread noise scores out of the best maximum-traction tires.
+However, not all owners agree: On a TireRack.com survey, the Goodyear has the lowest tread noise scores among otherwise top-rated maximum-traction tires.

-Editors with the Four Wheeler Network extensively test 33 serious off-road tires, including the Goodyear Wrangler MT/R with Kevlar.
-They give the Goodyear the maximum 4 stars for performance on heavy rock and mud, adding that it also excels on pavement, sand and snow.
+Editors with the Four Wheeler Network extensively test tons of serious off-road tires, including the Goodyear Wrangler MT/R with Kevlar.
+They give the Goodyear the maximum 4 stars for performance on heavy rock and mud, adding that its "on-road manners are pleasant and relatively quiet."

 Editors evaluate the Wrangler MT/R with Kevlar by driving a 2008 Jeep Wrangler at Goodyear's off-road course.
 The tires handled themselves well on corners, through mud ruts and up rocky inclines while four-wheeling but were still smooth on the pavement.

-More than 100 owners rate the Goodyear Wrangler MT/R on this retail website.
-On a consumer survey of the best maximum-traction tires, the Goodyear ranks in sixth place.
+Nearly 150 owners rate the Goodyear Wrangler MT/R on this retail website.
+On a consumer survey of the best maximum-traction tires, the Goodyear ranks in fifth place.
 It gets top scores for dry traction and deep snow traction; poor ice traction, road noise and treadwear are its biggest drawbacks.
 Still, a good number of users (92 percent) rate it as the best choice in the category.